Doncic, Hardaway Jr. lead Mavs to 137-123 rout of Rockets

+“This is a big win.
+There’s no question about that,” Carlisle said.
+“You come in here, this is a big-time place to play and you’re playing against great players.
+So our guys deserve credit but this is a process and it’s day by day and week by week and we’ve got to continue to go for daily improvement.”

-HOUSTON (AP) — Luka Doncic scored 41 points, Tim Hardaway Jr. added a season-high 31 and the Dallas Mavericks never trailed in a 137-123 victory over the Houston Rockets on Sunday.
+Luka Doncic scored 41 points, Tim Hardaway Jr. added a season-high 31 and the Mavericks never trailed in the 137-123 romp.

 The Mavericks scored 45 points in the first quarter and were up 78-60 at halftime.
 Hardaway had 19 in the half, Doncic 17 and Kristaps Porzingis 15.